-We use the images of a subject captured under the projected stripe patterns to create scattering profiles for each pixel.
+We use the images of a subject under the projected stripe patterns to create scattering profiles for each pixel.
 A pixel's scattering profile is a 1D array of values representing its reflectance response over time to the shifting patterns.
-Figure 4 shows the graphs of four such profiles (with their phase shifted so that the peak is centered), that were created from our 40 input stripe patterns.
+Figure 2 shows the graphs of four such profiles (with their phase shifted so that the peak is centered), that were created from our 40 input stripe patterns.

-The per-pixel scattering and absorption parameters are estimated from these profiles by fitting the profiles to the dipole model using a lookup table, similar to [2].
+The per-pixel scattering and absorption parameters are estimated from these profiles by fitting the profiles to the dipole model using a lookup table, similar to the specular lobe parameter estimation of [2].
 We could also use a least squares fit to the diffusion equation to estimate these parameters, but we found the LUT based approach to be faster.
 Our LUT contains pre-computed profiles indexed by two optical parameters, and we match a given input profile against the table to estimate its parameters.
-Instead of using $\sigma's$ and $\sigma_a$ , we use a different parametrization of the dipole model as presented in [5], the total diffuse reflectance, $R_d$ , and the translucency, denoted by the diffuse mean free path, $l_d$ .
-Given values of $R_d$ and $l_d$ , [5] calculate values of $\sigma's$ and $\sigma_a$ by inverting Equations 5 and 6.
+Instead of using σ's and σ_a , we use a different parametrization of the dipole model as presented in [7], the total diffuse reflectance, R_d , and the translucency, denoted by the diffuse mean free path, l_d .
+Given values of R_d and l_d , [7] calculate values of σ's and σ_a by inverting Equations 5 and 6.